waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # NPC & Interaction Lessons
 - PC "MOVE PKMN W/O MAIL" is the most reliable way to check stored items.
-- Check held items if an NPC dialogue loops or item seems missing.
 - Menu Navigation: Use menu_navigator_v3_fixed_borders to handle borders.
 - Lesson: Moving NPCs like Arthur can be difficult to interact with.
 Use `stun_npc` to freeze them in place.
-- Lesson: Never mix directional inputs and the A button in the same turn; the system will strip the A button to prevent errors.
-Move first, then interact.
+- Lesson: Never mix directional inputs and the A button in the same turn.

 # Error Analysis Log
-- [Turn 21931] Mistake: Assumed a Suicune sighting existed on Route 36.
-Root Cause: Confused Crystal mechanics with other games.
-Correction: Sequence is Burned Tower -> Cianwood -> Route 42 -> Route 36 -> Tin Tower.
-[Turn 21967]
+- [Turn 21931] Mistake: Assumed Suicune sighting existed on Route 36 before 42.
+Correction: Sequence is 42 then 36.
+[Turn 21973]
-- [Turn 21931] Mistake: Assumed harvesting Apricorns on Route 42 triggered Sighting 3.
-Root Cause: Sprite didn't appear but I assumed it happened off-screen.
-Correction: Must return and step on the trigger tile.
+- [Turn 21931] Mistake: Assumed harvesting Apricorns triggered Sighting 3.
+Correction: Must step on trigger tile.
-- [Turn 21957] Mistake: Mixed directional and action buttons (Down, A, A).
-Result: Only Down was executed.
-Correction: Move first, then perform action.
+- [Turn 21957] Mistake: Mixed directional and action buttons.
+Result: Action stripped.
+- [Turn 21976] Mystery: Suicune not appearing on Route 42 despite prerequisites (Cianwood, Eusine battle, Clear Bell).
+Troubleshooting...